 This project is led by University of Calgary professor Gregory Lowan-Trudeau with initial financial assistance provided by the Werklund School of Education.
 Graduate student Rajan Rathnavalu conducted the initial data collection, interactive map creation, and website development with additional volunteer assistance organized through the Chester Ronning Centre at the University of Alberta’s Augustana Campus.
 Undergraduate student researcher Hannah Hunter-Loubert also shared a review of literature developed under the supervision of Dr. Mishka Lysack from the University of Calgary’s Faculty of Social Work and Oikos Centre for the Environment through consultation with Dr. Lowan-Trudeau.

-If you have information, updates, corrections, or links related to a project in your community that you would like to add to this resource, please let us know.
-This is a work in progress and we would love to hear from you.
+If you have information, updates, corrections, or links related to a project in your community that you would like to add to this work in progress, please let us know.